twobob/emojicka/README.md

 ## Troubleshooting

 - Different platforms render emojis differently; appearance may vary by font
-- World map shows all explored chunks; unexplored areas appear black
+- World map shows all explored chunks with dynamic bounds; unexplored areas appear black
-- If player gets stuck, swimming can be used to escape (slower but always available)
+- Player can swim to escape being stuck (slower but always available)
+- Small rocks (🪨) are impassable; click will navigate to adjacent tile
+- Mountain rocks can be climbed (very slow)
+- Snow can be traversed via skiing (descending) or snowboarding (ascending)

 ## Licence